 A middle-aged woman ambled over with a clay pitcher and cups perched perilously on a wicker tray she carried by her shoulder, elbow crooked at her waist to support the weight.
 She smiled and it was genuine, but tired from a day of endlessly repeating the same exchange.
 She placed a cup before Mireska and filled it with a thick, sweet-smelling tea.
 Steam rose in a thin contrail, fading away into nothing, rich with the scent of apricots.

 She ordered a slice of tango cream pie, cradling the warm cup as she watched the waitress sidle off to fetch it.
 The table rocked as the chair opposite was pulled out and a large figure dropped roughly into it.
 Shocked, Mireska looked up, ready to admonish the stranger, "I am not in the mood…" The rebuke died in her throat.

-His lips curled back to reveal a ghastly smile, “It’s been too long.”
+What passed for his lips parted to reveal a ghastly smile, "It’s been too long."
 She didn’t reply at first.
 The last time they were together, she had accepted his training, then abandoned his cause.
 He wasn’t the type to hold grudges but she had never been sure of his motives.

 Hesitantly, "Good to see you, Lorlin."